Gym Rules & Child Policy

 Infants in Carriers

-• Please place properly restrained infants in carriers only on hard floor surfaces.
+• Please place properly restrained infants in carriers on hard floor surfaces only.

 • Please do not place carriers on any padded surfaces.
 Padded surfaces are fall zones.